mthaler/pendulum/README.md

 # pendulum
-The euation of motion and the phase diagram of a pendulum
+The equation of motion and the phase diagram of a pendulum

 Equation of motion: